PrestaShop/docs/development/orders-lifecycle/_index.md

 ### Cart in Back Office (BO)

 When creating an order in the BO, a new empty cart is created once the customer is selected.
-An existing cart (already associated to the customer) can also be selected, or an existing order can be used to create a new cart.
+You can also choose an existing cart (already associated with the customer) or an existing order on which the new cart will base.

 <div class='mermaid'>
 flowchart LR